xocite/plktio/src/posts/2019/12-December/2019-12-31-onto-the-new-year.md

 configuration be pushed on "production" aka this web server.

 To achieve this, I hand-crafted a series of incremental Dockerfiles that build the container serving this page.
+Starting from Debian, adding in Apache, and then configuring certbot and building the website from JS.
 I learned alot about setting up infrastructure via code and having single application containers work well.
-There's still quite a bit left to do so I consider this Phase I of my new website deployment.
+There's still quite a bit left to do but for now I consider the first phase of my 2020 plan complete!

-In Phase II, I'll be moving from a simple `docker run` set up to something more glamorous *ahem* I mean modern.
+In Phase II, I'll be moving from a simple `docker run` setup to something more glamorous *ahem* I mean modern.
 While I don't get much traffic to this site today, I do plan to expose more services here, with the next in line being a self-hosted git repo at [git.plkt.io](git.plkt.io).
 This page will serve as the